brokyo/seeker_ii/docs/roadmap.md

 - [x] Pulse playing lanes like we do in motif playback.
 - [x] Screensaver lines should move at bpm.
 - [x] K2 for info
+- [x] Overdub visualization is often shifted and in unpredictable ways.
+- [x] Overdub stored in generations.
+Different visual treatment and undo option.
+- [x] Do we want to catch MIDI events from a keyboard?